NamrathaHV/Heart_Disease_Prediction/README.md

 *   On average, someone dies of CVD every 38 seconds.
 About 2,303 deaths from CVD each day, based on 2016 data.
 *   On average, someone dies of a stroke every 3.70 minutes.
 About 389.4 deaths from stroke each day, based on 2016 data.

+In this machine learning project, We have collected the dataset from Kaggle (https://www.kaggle.com/ronitf/heart-disease-uci) and We will be using Machine Learning to make predictions on whether a person is suffering from Heart Disease or not.

 **Problem Statement**

 *   Complete analysis of Heart Disease UCI dataset.